Free Fly Men's Reverb Short Review: Do-It-All Travel Shorts

 Care and durability

-The Free Fly Men’s Reverb Short has quickly become my go-to for any travel day that might involve activity, whether that’s hiking, exploring a new city, or just dealing with unpredictable weather.
+The Free Fly Men’s Reverb Short is quickly becoming my go-to for any travel day that might involve activity, whether that’s hiking, exploring a new city, or just dealing with unpredictable weather.

 The Free Fly Men’s Reverb Short delivers on its promise as a do-it-all performance short.
-The fit works well for my athletic build, the fabric performs in humid conditions, and the versatility means I can wear them from morning hikes to evening dinners.
+The fit works well for my athletic build, the fabric performs in humid conditions, and the versatility means I can wear them from morning hikes to evening dinners while on vacation.

 - Shop the Free Fly Men’s Reverb Short